Attraction-Repulsion Spectrum in Neighbor Embeddings: Increased Attraction in UMAP Due to Negative Sampling

 The repulsion strength in UMAP can also be explicitly controlled by the $\gamma$ parameter.
 Decreasing the $\gamma$ value had the same effect as increasing the $\rho$ value in t-SNE, and moved the UMAP result towards the LE part of the attraction-repulsion spectrum (Figure~\ref{fig:umapAttraction}).
 We found it not possible to increase the repulsion strength by setting $\gamma \gg 1$, likely due to convergence problems.

-We can estimate the effective repulsion coefficient $\gamma_\mathrm{eff}(\nu)$ arising in UMAP through the negative sampling as follows.
+We can approximately compute the effective repulsion coefficient $\gamma_\mathrm{eff}(\nu)$ arising in UMAP through the negative sampling as follows.
 The number of repulsive forces per one attractive force is ${\sim}n/k$ in the full gradient but $m$ with negative sampling.
 This suggests that $\gamma_\mathrm{eff}\approx km/n$ and should decrease with the sample size as $\mathcal O(1/n)$.

 To confirm our interpretation, we developed a Barnes--Hut UMAP implementation that optimizes the full UMAP loss without any negative sampling (see Section~\ref{sec:implementation}).
 On full MNIST, $\gamma=0.0001$ yielded an embedding that resembled the standard (negative-sampling-based) UMAP (Figure~\ref{fig:bhumap}a), while larger values of $\gamma$ yielded over-repulsed embeddings (Figure~\ref{fig:bhumap}b,c) and required early exaggeration to produce meaningful results (Figure~\ref{fig:bhumap}d,e), with $\gamma=0.01$ resembling t-SNE and $\gamma=1$ being over-repulsed compared to t-SNE.
 This suggests that directly optimizing the cross-entropy loss (Eq.~\ref{eq:umapLoss}) leads to an embedding where the repulsive forces strongly dominate visual appearance (Figure~\ref{fig:bhumap}c,e).